jiangmiao/node-getopt/README.md

-    Getpot on(String optionName, Function<Array argv, Object options> action) after parsing, trigger the action if optionName is found. the 'this' in action will be instance of Getopt.
+    Getpot on(String optionName, Function<Array argv, Object options> action) after parsing, trigger the action if optionName is found. the 'this' in action will be the instance of Getopt.

     Getopt error(Function<Error e> callback)
         when parse failed callback will be trigger. default is display error message and exit with 1.